smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 "Now," Daedalus said, unrolling a different scroll with the brisk efficiency of someone changing an uncomfortable subject, "let me show you what we're actually building."

 This blueprint was smaller but more disturbing.
-Passages arranged like clockwork teeth, designed to draw victims inward.
+Passages designed to draw victims inward, inevitable as a closing trap.

 "What am I looking at?"
 Sisyphus asked, squinting at the strange markings.